farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 So that **compiler phase** of this code is finished.
 And what we are left with is a plan for all the buckets and all the marbles.
 We've accounted for all the scopes that exist and where all the `identifiers` fit into all of those.
 Including references to them like on line 10, we know what color marble that is.

 Now it's important to note that when we execute the code, there's no more declarations for anything.
-All the `vars` are gone, essentially, because we don't need to declare anything anymore.
+All the `var`s are gone, essentially, because we don't need to declare anything anymore.
 We already know what that's gonna do, because we figured that stuff out at **compile-time**.

 > In the **compiler phase** we create a plan for all the scopes that exist and where all the `identifiers` fit into all of those scopes.
 Including references `identifiers`.
 >